-The central point in the argumentation is based in the fact that the Jackiw-Teitelboim gravity coupled to Liouville theory and matter fields, as mentioned, could be geometrically interpreted as a conformal field theory describing the dynamic of a string on a $d$ dimensional Minkowski target space-time.
-And, in the case of non-vanishing cosmological constant, the two dimensional world-sheet theory is conformed by sum of two parts: the first, a $d$-dimensional free field bosonic theory, and the second is an interaction term, like a screening charge, which in the general case is conformed by a logarithmic operator.
-Then, an additional constraint on the parameters of the theory is required in order to impose the necessary conditions to turn the interaction term into an integral of primary fields.
-This constraint, which is absent if $\Lambda =0$ because it is automaticaly satisfied in such case, can be translated into a restriction on the functional form and value of the central charge of the theory.

-It is important to mention that the coupling between two-dimensional models of gravity and Liouville theory was also studied in references \cite {odintsov,mann}.
+In reference \cite{mazzitelli}, the Jackiw-Teitelboim theory was also interpreted as a noncritical string theory in presence of background fields.
+Following this representation, we show that the additional restrictions on the coupling constant and the parameters of the model arise by solving the linearized tachyon field equation that come from the interpretation of the model as a non-critical string $\sigma $-model.
+The central point is based on the fact that Jackiw-Teitelboim gravity coupled to Liouville theory and matter fields, as mentioned, could be geometrically interpreted as a CFT describing the dynamic of a string on a $d$-dimensional Minkowski target spacetime with a dilaton field.
+And, in the case of non-vanishing cosmological constant, the two-dimensional worldsheet theory consists of the sum of two parts: The first part is a $d$-dimensional free field bosonic theory; the second is an interaction term, like a screening charge, which in the general case a logarithmic operator.
+Then, an additional constraint on the parameters of the theory is required in order to impose the necessary conditions to turn the interaction term into an integral of a primary operator.
+This constraint, which is absent if $\Lambda =0$ because it is automaticaly satisfied in such case, can be translated into a restriction on the functional form and value of the central charge of the theory.\footnote{The coupling between two-dimensional models of gravity and Liouville theory was also studied in references \cite {odintsov,mann}.}

-In the following paragraphs we study the model within the context of the conformal field theory formalism.
-We analyze the associated non-linear $ \sigma $-model which can be recognized as the non-critical string theory on the $d$-dimensional flat space-time coupled to linear dilaton background.
-Secondly, we explicitly show how the expression for three-point correlation functions in the case of vanishing cosmological constant can be written down in terms of Virasoro-Shapiro integrals because of the neutralization of Liouville mode induced by the constant curvature condition.
-This computation follows the steps of the standard Coulomb gas prescription.
+In the following sections, we will study the model in the language of two-dimensional CFT.
+We will analyze the associated non-linear $ \sigma $-model which can be interpreted as the non-critical string theory on the $d$-dimensional flat spacetime coupled to linear dilaton background.
+After doing that, we will explicitly compute the three-point correlation functions in the model, in the case of vanishing cosmological constant.
+We will show how such observables can be written in terms of Virasoro-Shapiro integrals due to a neutralization of the Liouville mode produced by the constant curvature condition.
+The computation of the correlation functions will be done using the Coulomb gas prescription.